A. Liver

 Overall, the skin’s extensive coverage and essential functions make it deserving of the title of the largest organ in the human body.

-3 Comments to “Which is the largest organ in the human body?”
+The correct answer to the question: "Which is the largest organ in the human body?" is "Skin".